Sigmmma/c20/src/content/h1/tags/shader/shader_transparent_generic/readme.md

-The **shader_transparent_generic** tag is used in the Xbox version of the game for a large number of materials, such as jackal shields, teleporters, control panels, Cortana, and more.
-Instances of this shader were replaced with [shader_transparent_chicago][] and [shader_transparent_chicago_extended][] when the game was ported to PC, but these shader types cannot fully replicate original appearances.
+The **shader_transparent_generic** tag is used for a large number of materials, such as jackal shields, teleporters, control panels, Cortana, and more.

-Only the original Xbox version of the game supports this shader.
-While [Guerilla][] and [Tool][] allow creating these tags and building them into maps, they are invisible in the PC port and all of its [derivatives][h1] like MCC.
+Instances of this tag were replaced with [shader_transparent_chicago][] and [shader_transparent_chicago_extended][] when the game was ported to PC, but these shader types cannot fully replicate original appearances.
+Only the original Xbox version of the game and H1A in MCC support this shader; it is invisible in the Gearbox PC port.

-# Replication
+# Replication using a Chicago shader
-Most of these shaders can be accurately recreated using extra layers and/or 4x4 "tint" bitmaps for recoloring the output of the shader.
+For H1CE and H1PC, most of these shaders can be accurately recreated using extra layers and/or 4x4 "tint" bitmaps for recoloring the output of the shader.

 Some other shaders will need small 256x4 gradient tint bitmaps that are animated to slide back and forth to tint the shaders output a blend of two different colors.